kfetro/espc-x86/README.md

 **ESPC‑86** (PC/XT 8086 ESP32‑Emulation) is an emulator of a classic **IBM PC/XT (8086)** computer running on an **ESP32** microcontroller.

-The project is specially designed for the **TTGo VGA32** board, providing:

-- VGA video output (monitor or TV)
-- PS/2 keyboard input
-- PS/2 mouse input

-With ESPC‑86, the ESP32 becomes a fully functional retro PC capable of running classic **DOS software**, recreating the experience of an early IBM‑compatible computer using inexpensive modern hardware.
+The project is specially designed for the **TTGo VGA32** board.
+With ESPC‑86, the ESP32 becomes a fully functional retro PC capable of running classic **DOS software** and **Games**, recreating the experience of an early IBM‑compatible computer using inexpensive modern hardware.

 ## Hardware